 How long does a car insurance claim take to process?

-What happens if the other driver is at fault — do you file with their insurance or yours?
+If the other driver is at fault, do I file with their insurance or mine?

 If the other driver is at fault, you can file a third-party claim with their insurer or a first-party claim with your own insurer.
 Third-party claims take longer because the other insurer investigates fault before paying, but you won't owe a deductible if the claim is approved.
 First-party claims are faster but require paying your deductible upfront.
 If you're clearly not at fault and the other driver is insured, a third-party claim may save you money.